STUDY DESIGN AND ANALYSES

 (b) three developmental levels (basic, advanced, proficient, based on the Model of domain learning (MDL by Alexander, 2004), and specific to the DOM-COR assessment

-The COR skillset was assessed among beginning students at the start of the winter semester 2023.
+Preliminary assessment: The COR skillset was assessed among beginning students at the start of the winter semester 2023.
 In total 2,500 students (2,200 in 1st semester) participated in the full survey between 10 October and 4 November across seven universities in Germany.
 Of the 2,500 students, 1,400 students were enrolled in economics and sociology degrees, 800 in medicine and physics, and 300 in other subjects.
 Students were invited to complete the 15-minute survey during introductory courses.
 The survey was administered online using the Unipark survey tool.
 Students accessed it through their own devices and, in some cases, also as survey on site.

-Analyses in the FOR focus not only on students’ COR process and performance, but also on the information landscape (IL) students encounter online.
+(2) on the information landscape (IL) students encounter online.
 When solving COR tasks on the Internet, all sources visited and used are recorded and stored in a common data corpus.
 The FOR focuses on the characteristics of the (main) logged sources that students select and use as basis in their responses to COR tasks, in particular identifying features that are expected to contribute to the students’ (decision of) relying on those sources and pieces of information.
-For example, they may promote/claim or diminish/contest qualities such as comprehensibility, (non-)distraction, accuracy, authority, competence, imparted author confidence, certainty, positive or negative stance, cues for (high/low) credibility, loadedness or bias, etc. Coding manuals are compiled for the topic areas and range of logged sources at hand (as excerpts of the ‘IL’ online).
-Research approaches range from qualitative content coding of media products, to qualitative typological and quantitative computational linguistic analyses, to narrative structures analyses such as metaphors and reconstruction of latent meanings.
+For example, they may promote/claim or diminish/contest qualities such as comprehensibility, accuracy, imparted author confidence, positive or negative stance, cues for (high/low) credibility, loadedness or bias, etc.

-Process analyses during task-solving from think-alouds to eye-tracking on specific websites to logfile analyses are aimed at uncovering process indicators of (un)successful COR performance.
-Integrative cross-project analyses are expected to reveal overarching patterns of (un)successful performance and relations of COR development with influence variables as well as with study outcomes in the educational big data set.
+Results: Integrative cross-project analyses are expected to reveal overarching patterns of (un)successful performance and relations of COR development with influence variables as well as with study outcomes in the educational big data set.
 This provides a necessary basis for the improvement of learning materials and practitioner training in higher education and design learning interfaces to consider the affordances and risks of learning in an online environment.

 Findings from the 1st research phase (2023–2027) will be used during the 2nd phase to devise innovative instructional interventions to help university students develop the COR skills needed to search for, critically assess, and use online information in higher education.
 These interventions will help universities adapt to the rapidly growing trend of Internet-based learning and fulfil their educational mandate in the Information Age.